 AWP is the first writing conference I've attended that was so BIG.
 The classrooms spread throughout all three to six levels of three different buildings.
 Every person seemed so different, too.

 I'll end right now by saying that I very much enjoyed the conference…though I think I enjoyed Seattle and hanging out with my mom more than anything.
-Up next will be an essay inspired by Pike Place, and a maybe a summary/discussion or two about things I learned from the panels I attended.

 Have you been to a conference lately?
 Or a new city?
 And what did you think?